garvit3835/product-docs-feature/how-to-guides/existing-network/connecting-to-azure.md

 # Connecting to Azure

 In this guide you will know how to setup a Bastion Host on Azure Infrastructure.
-This Bastion Host will allow us to connect to Private Azure services and use them directly from our DevZero DevBox.
+This Bastion Host will allow you to connect to Private Azure services and use them directly from your DevBox.

 ## Step 1: Create a VNET